Health advice to make you sick is a response to Zoe Sadler's article in Times Live.

 All these thoughts gradually had their effect; no cake, less wine and more kale began to look more attractive.

-A friend in her sixties who has for years eschewed her greens, and smoked without concern, finds she now has advanced macular degeneration, the ultimate disabling disease.
+A friend in her sixties who has for years eschewed her greens and smoked without concern, finds she now has advanced macular degeneration; the ultimate disabling disease.

-Researchers have found that smoking together with a deficiency of the these two phytochemicals greatly raises the chances of getting macular degeneration; it is estimated the at least five-million Americans are needlessly blind.
+Researchers have found that smoking together with a deficiency of these two phytochemicals greatly raises the chances of getting macular degeneration; it is estimated the at least five-million Americans are needlessly blind.

 Peppers too are a good source of these phytochemicals.

-Health advice to make you sick wonders whether Zoe writes tongue in cheek, or is she serious?
+Health advice to make you sick wonders whether Zoe writes tongue in cheek.
+Or is she serious?

 But the tongue is also a sensory organ and equally vulnerable to the flattery of soft-baked chocolate chip cookies, cheesecake and colas.

-So, where are we, Zoe?
+So where are we, Zoe?
 You forgot to mention that the tongue can be retrained.
 It is perhaps in large measure a spiritual process, recognising that for the Christian anyway, the body is the temple of God, rather than any church or cathedral.

-But equally, having witnessed the effects of loss of well-being and the encroachment of pain and disability of those around us, we are not helpless victims, at the mercy of our lustful tongues; they can be retrained.
+But equally having witnessed the effects of loss of well-being and the encroachment of pain and disability of those around us, we are not helpless victims at the mercy of our lustful tongues; they can be retrained.

 Zoe bemoans boring and dull but virtuous kale.
 She has got a point; I have never seen it at the greengrocer where it would tempt me to purchase it and even less likely to pass my lips.
 But freshly-picked, young kale leaves have become a delight in our lives.

-Blessed are the balanced and there are not many of us around, except for you and me that is!
+Blessed are the balanced and there are not many of us around; except for you and me that is!

 Cornflakes and a slice of white-toast for breakfast cannot in all honesty be described as food.
 No farmer would feed them to his animals.

-And secondly, our tongues can be retrained to love whole, unrefined foods; thoughtful cooking and the healthy life in general need certainly not be boring and puritanical.
+And secondly our tongues can be retrained to love whole, unrefined foods; thoughtful cooking and the healthy life in general certainly need not be boring and puritanical.

 Even to the extent that a soft-baked cookie loses its appeal, though a bar of chocolate and a glass of beer still have their allure for me.